 “Wow.”
 I shake my head, at a loss for words.

 Ren shifts beneath his hood, allowing me a glimpse of his wary eyes.
 “You said you’ve seen something like it in…a virulent game, was it?”

 “Video game.
 You press buttons to make things happen, then your actions show up on a glowing screen.
 It’s electronic, though, not magic.”

 He grunts again.
 “Seems pointless.”

-“Not all of us can fight with swords or sling around magic.”
+“Not all of us can swing swords and cast spells.”

 “Sounds like a personal problem.”

 Before I can reply, the barkeep arrives with two plates of food.

 “Bread.
 Meat.”
 He lays them down.

 “Our thanks.”
 Ren gives him a couple of coins.
 The barkeep takes them and walks away.